 Please select category from the dropdown list below.

 There are several types of diabetes, of which the most frequently occurring are type 1, type 2 and gestational diabetes mellitus (GDM) .
 Type 1 diabetes is relatively uncommon in the Indigenous population .
-Type 2 diabetes, however, represents a serious health problem for many Indigenous people, who tend to develop it at earlier ages than do other Australians, and often die from it at younger ages.
-GDM, which can occur during pregnancy, is more common among Indigenous women than among non-Indigenous women .
+Type 2 diabetes, however, represents a serious health problem for many Indigenous people, who tend to develop it at earlier ages than other Australians, and often die from it at younger ages.
+GDM develops in some women during pregnancy and is more common among Indigenous women than among non-Indigenous women .

 Diabetes can lead to life-threatening health complications, some of which may develop within months of diagnosis while others may take years to develop .
-Complications of diabetes include disease of the large blood vessels (macrovascular disease), which can cause heart disease and stroke, and disease of the small blood vessels (microvascular disease), which can cause eye disease and peripheral nerve disease.
+Complications of diabetes include diseases of the large blood vessels (macrovascular disease), which can lead to heart disease and stroke, and diseases of the small blood vessels (microvascular disease), which can lead to kidney failure, limb amputations, eye disease and blindness .
 For many Indigenous people diabetes is not diagnosed until after complications have developed .

 Diabetes is known to have adverse effects on pregnant women and their babies .
 Outcomes that may occur for the mother include: pre-term birth; pre-term induced labour; caesarean section; hypertension; and increased length of stay in hospital.
-Outcomes that may occur for the infant include: higher rates of stillbirth, pre-term birth; higher birthweight; low Apgar score; high level of resuscitation; admission to special care unit; and increased length of stay in hospital.
+Outcomes that may occur for the infant include: higher rates of stillbirth, pre-term birth; high birthweight; low Apgar score; high-level resuscitation; admission to special care unit; and increased length of stay in hospital.

-Around 8.2% of Indigenous people reported in the 2012-2013 AATSIHS that they had diabetes and/or high sugar levels in their blood or urine .
-After age-adjustment, the level of diabetes and/or high sugar levels among Indigenous people was 3.3 times higher among Indigenous people than that among non-Indigenous people .
-Diabetes and/or high sugar was reported by a higher proportion of Indigenous females (10%) than Indigenous males (7%).
+Around 8.6% of Aboriginal and Torres Strait Islander people (8.8% of Aboriginal people and 7.0% of Torres Strait Islander people) aged 2 years and over reported in the 2012-2013 AATSIHS that they had type 1 or type 2 diabetes and/or high sugar levels in their blood or urine .
+After age-adjustment, rates of diabetes and/or high sugar levels were 3.2 times higher among Indigenous people than among non-Indigenous people .
+Diabetes and/or high sugar levels were reported by a higher proportion of Indigenous females (9.6%) than Indigenous males (7.7%)

-The prevalence of diabetes and/or high sugar levels increased with age for all age-groups over 25 years .
-The prevalence ranged from 5% for Indigenous people aged 25-34 years to 39% for those aged over 55 years (Figure 1) .
-The age-specific levels were between three and five times higher than those for non-Indigenous people.
+The prevalence of diabetes and/or high sugar levels increased with age for all age-groups .
+The prevalence ranged from 5.3% for Indigenous people aged 25-34 years2 to 40% for those aged 55 years and over (Figure 3) .
+The age-specific levels from 25 years onwards were between three and five times higher than those for non-Indigenous people.

-In the period 2005-06 to 2007-08, almost 7% of Indigenous mothers in NSW, Vic, Qld, WA, SA and the NT had diabetes during pregnancy: 0.1% had pre-existing type 1 diabetes; 1.5% had pre-existing type 2 diabetes; and 5.0% had GDM .
+In the period 2005-2007, almost 7% of Indigenous mothers in NSW, Vic, Qld, WA, SA and the NT had diabetes during pregnancy: 1.5% had pre-existing diabetes; 5.1% had GDM; and 93.4% did not have diabetes .
 Indigenous women who gave birth were 3.2 times more likely than their non-Indigenous counterparts to have pre-existing diabetes and 1.6 times more likely to have GDM.

 Hospitalisation rates are not an accurate reflection of the burden of diabetes in the community because, as is the case for most chronic health conditions, the treatment of diabetes is well supported by primary health care from doctors, nurses, and allied health professionals.
-In the period 2006-07 to 2010-11, diabetes problems were managed at a rate of 76 per 1,000 general practitioner (GP) encounters for Indigenous people, about three times the rate for non-Indigenous people; this was mainly due to the higher management rate of type 2 diabetes.
-GP encounters for gestational diabetes for Indigenous females were managed at 1.5 times the rate of encounters for other females.
+In the period April 2008 to March 2013, type 2 diabetes was managed at encounters with general practitioners (GPs) twice as frequently for Aboriginal and Torres Strait Islander patients as for other patients (8.2 per 100 encounters compared with 4.0 per 100 encounters) .
+More details are available for the earlier period April 2006 to March 2011, when diabetes problems were managed at a rate of 76 per 1,000 GP encounters with Indigenous patients .
+After adjusting for age, this was about three times the rate for other patients, due mainly to the higher management rate of type 2 diabetes.
+GP encounters for GDM for Indigenous females were managed at 1.5 times the rate of encounters for other females.

-Complications from diabetes, particularly renal complications but also circulatory and ophthalmic conditions, were the cause of high rates of hospitalisations .
-Hospitalisation rates for renal complications of diabetes were 11.2 times higher for Indigenous people living in NSW, Vic, Qld, WA, SA and the NT in 2008-09 than those for non-Indigenous people.
-The hospitalisation rate for multiple complications of diabetes was 6.5 times higher for Indigenous people than that for other Australians in 2008-09 (3.1 compared with 0.5 per 1,000).
+Complications from diabetes, particularly renal complications but also circulatory and ophthalmic conditions, are the cause of high rates of hospitalisations .
+Hospitalisation rates for renal complications of type 2 diabetes were 11.2 times higher for Indigenous people living in NSW, Vic, Qld, WA, SA and the NT in 2008-09 than those for non-Indigenous people.
+The hospitalisation rate for multiple complications of diabetes was 6.5 times higher for Indigenous people than for other Australians.

-Diabetes was responsible for one-in-twelve deaths (201 deaths) of Indigenous people living in NSW, Qld, SA, WA and the NT in 2012 .
+Diabetes was responsible for 8.1% (201 deaths) of deaths of Indigenous people living in NSW, Qld, SA, WA and the NT in 2012 .
 Diabetes was the second leading specific cause of death for Indigenous people, with an overall death rate 7.0 times higher than that for non-Indigenous people.
 (It should be noted that death data on diabetes are probably an underestimate as the condition tends to be under-reported on death certificates or is not recorded as the underlying cause of death .)